-Printing in Spanish: Santa Cruz County is not required to print statements in Spanish; therefore, any candidate wanting their statement to be distributed in Spanish in addition to English will be required to pay double the amount listed.
+Printing in Spanish: Santa Cruz County is not required to print statements in Spanish; therefore, any candidate wishing their statement be printed in Spanish in Santa Cruz County's Voter Information Guide will be required to pay \$150 more.

 Statements must be printed in English. (§7)